Leeonleee/Leeonleee/README.md

 # Hi there 👋 - I'm Leon, a computer science student
-I'm currently a third year student at the University of Sydney, doing a Bachelor of Advanced Computing in Computer Science and Software Development
+I'm currently an honours student at the University of Sydney, studying a Bachelor of Advanced Computing in Computer Science and Software Development

 # Achievements
 - 1st place in Sydney Computing Society (SYNCS) Hack 2024, winning a $2000 cash prize